 Advocate Lutheran General FMR

 The Scholarly Works Virtual Summit is scheduled for Wednesday, May 27, 2026.
-Illinois Family Medicine Residents are invited to present in a statewide, online forum.
+Illinois Family Medicine Residents are invited to present at a statewide, online forum.
 You must apply by Monday, May 4, 2026.

-This is a great way to meet your scholarly activity requirements for residency graduation.
-There will be separate categories for completed and in-progress research.
-The top-scoring presentation in each category will receive a $100 Amazon Gift Card and bragging rights!
-All IAFP members are invited to log in, watch, support their residents, and earn CME credit.
+This is an excellent way to fulfill your scholarly activity requirements for residency graduation.
+There will be separate categories for completed and ongoing research.
+The highest-scoring presentation in each category will win a $100 Amazon Gift Card and bragging rights!
+All IAFP members are encouraged to log in, watch, support their residents, and earn CME credits.

 To be considered a Completed Project, your presentation should include the following: background on your topic, a clinical question and hypothesis, a discussion of methodology and/or intervention, and a discussion of results.
 Educational project submissions should include a background, educational aims, a needs assessment (both a general literature review and a targeted needs assessment), learner objectives, a discussion of format and methods, a description of the curriculum, and a discussion of evaluation results.

-Research in Progress presentations do not need to include final analysis or results.
+presentations do not need to include final analysis or results.
 However, the participant should be able to discuss other components of the project and the plan for the remainder of the project.
-Educational projects in progress should have a needs assessment (at least a general literature review and a targeted needs assessment), learner objectives, and a discussion of format methods that are done or planned, along with a description of the curriculum and planned evaluation methods if these are not yet completed.
+Educational projects in progress should include a needs assessment (at least a general literature review and a targeted needs assessment), learner objectives, and a discussion of completed or planned format methods, along with a description of the curriculum and planned evaluation methods if these are not yet completed.

 2) The quality of their slides.